pauljohn32/sc_shell/notes/shell-3.md

 sh mytest.sh hello paul hellobill
 ```

-3. Need to quote the argument to keep the pieces together.
-Only way
-   that $1 will work correctly is to quote the first argument, to keep
-   it together.
+The shell can't tell you want the first argument to be "hello paul"

+3. Quotation marks can keep that argument together, so $1 will work.

 ```
 sh mytest.sh "hello paul" hellobill